Google Maps Optimization 101 for RV Parks: Make Your RV Campground Show Up on Google Maps in Minutes

 Step 2: Choose the Right Business Categories

-Google uses your business category to decide which searches to show your profile.
+Google uses your business category to decide who will see your profile.

 We recommend these categories for RV parks: